At My Twins’ Grave, a Little Boy Said He Knew Them — and shattered the lie I had buried with them

 Himself.

-His choice.
-His reputation.
-His comfort.
-The version of the story in which tragedy had no decision attached to it and therefore no face to blame.
+The version of the story in which tragedy had no choice attached to it and therefore no face that could be blamed.

 I heard myself ask, very calmly, “How many times did he watch me carry that guilt and say nothing?”